josefadamcik/josefadamcik.cz/_posts/2019-02-02-buiding-a-custom-keyboard-katana60.md

 I really like my new keyboard.
 It's cool, it's nice to type on.
 I like those layers.
 I got used to it quite quickly and (unfortunately) became incompatible with any other keyboard.

 I still work on improvements for the keyboard.
 I already bought new case with a lid made from bamboo.
 I build a first custom made cable ( nd I am going to make more once some components arrive).
-I also ordered some nicer keycaps with legends.
+I also ordered some nicer keycaps with legends which fits the Japanese theme.

-{% responsive_image path: images/katana60/IMG_20190202_163459.jpg
+{% responsive_image path: images/katana60/IMG_20190206_130302.jpg
- alt: "New case and cable" figcaption: "New case and cable" class: "imgmw600"  %}
+ alt: "New case, cable and keycaps" figcaption: "New case, cable and keycaps" class: "imgmw600"  %}

 But I already know I am going to build another one.
 RominRonin is [designing an improved version of Katana60][katana60v2] but there are also other designs.
 I am particularly interested in split keyboards.
 But we'll see, nothing is decided yet.

+## More images

+And finally a small gallery.

+{% include gallery.html galleryname="katana60" %}

 ## Footnotes
 [^1]: The most famous are German-made Cherry MX switches.